Express Business Capital Review

 Process

-- Step 1: Start the application.
-EBC says you complete a quick application and provide recent trading information.
+• Step 1: Start the application.
+EBC says the process begins with a quick application and recent trading information.

-- Step 3: Business assessment.
-EBC says it looks at your average turnover and recent trading records to assess how much your business may qualify for.
+• Step 3: Business assessment.
+EBC says it reviews average turnover and recent trading records to assess how much the business may qualify for.

 Timeline

 EBC uses several timing statements across its public pages.
 The current application content says it can typically provide an approval decision in 2 to 4 days, other EBC wording refers to a maximum 96-hour turnaround, and the public product pages say approved businesses could receive funds within 3 working days.
-These timing claims appear across the current funding page, apply page, and related EBC content, but businesses should still ask what timing applies to their specific case.
+These timing claims appear across the current funding page, apply page, and related EBC content.

-- Are there any admin, legal, collections, debit-order, statement, or default-related costs beyond the core quoted repayment amount?
+• Any admin, legal, collections, debit-order, statement, or default-related costs beyond the core quoted repayment amount.

-- Does repayment require any specific merchant device, POS integration, card split, or debit-order arrangement?
+• Any required merchant device, POS integration, card split, or debit-order arrangement connected to repayment.

-- Can you provide the full offer under the legal name EBC Partners (Pty) Ltd and confirm the correct registration details shown on your current legal pages?
+• The full offer under the legal name EBC Partners (Pty) Ltd and confirmation of the registration details shown on the current legal pages.

 Pros & Cons